 Professor Paterson specializes in land use and environmental planning.
-He has completed over 50 projects over the past 21 years at UT-Austin (through over $4 million in sponsored research grants, contracts and awards), and was a recipient of a Faculty Fellow in Social Science Research Applied to Hazards and Disasters award through the National Science Foundation.
+He has completed over 60 projects over the past 28 years at UT-Austin (through over $6 million in sponsored research grants, contracts and awards), and was a recipient of a Faculty Fellow in Social Science Research Applied to Hazards and Disasters award through the National Science Foundation.
 Recent and on-going research projects include grants and contracts with Lincoln Institute for Land Policy, the US Department of Housing and Urban Development, and the Meadows Foundation.
-Professor Paterson teaches graduate level courses in Sustainable Land Use Planning, Environmental Impact Assessment, Sustainable Brownfield Redevelopment, Natural Hazard Mitigation, Doctoral Research Design.
+Professor Paterson teaches graduate level courses in Sustainable Land Use Planning, Environmental Impact Assessment, Sustainable and Disaster Resilient City Planning, and Plan Implementation.

 - B.A., Criminal Justice, Florida Atlantic University, 1984